Tuesday, March 21, 2023

 2. Prepare problem presentation: Create a high-level description of your service or product and invite your contacts to give feedback.
 Remember that your goal isn’t to sell but to get feedback on cost, performance, and efficiency.

-4. Map market infrastructure: Understand your business environment by attending conferences and trade shows.
+4. Map market infrastructure: Attend conferences and trade shows by understanding your business environment.
 Also, talk to industry analysts and the media to know your competitors and trends in the market.

 Phase 3: Test Your Product Concept